schmarion/buzz-el/docs/dev_doc.md

 The Entity Linker should:

-- without any parameters other than the KG, build a minimum Entity linker based on string matching.
+- without any parameters other than the KG, build a minimum entity linker based on string matching.
-- Apply the components in the right order (Matcher then Disambiguator)
+- apply the components in the right order (Matcher then Disambiguator)

 The goal is to make the Entity Linker a spaCy pipe.